 The Law: The Fair Employment and Housing Act (FEHA) violations – Pregnancy discrimination, retaliation, and wrongful termination against Public Policy with missed break violations under California labor code.

-Conclusion: More than two year’s salary and quick settlement.
-Pretextual firing is illegal when the burden shifts and the evidence proves a discriminatory motive and no other reasonable justification for the termination.
+Conclusion: More than two year’s wages.
+Pretextual firing is illegal when the evidence proves a discriminatory motive and no other reasonable justification for the termination.

+Law Office of Joshua Y. Lee handled this matter from start to finish to successful resolution.
+The client called our office and we successfully led the efforts to a quick and sizable resolution.
 Our client worked as a Medical assistant earning $16 per hour, 40 hours per week, for roughly one year at this medical clinic under the supervision of several physicians.
-She was a good employee, proficient with her duties, and a pleasure to work with.
+She was a good employee, proficient with her duties, and a pleasure to work with by all objective and subjective accounts.
+Having met with her, we found her extremely easy to work with and a fantastic witness.
 We initially found that the employer never allowed her 10-minute rest breaks in violation of Labor Code 226.7.

-Also, it turns out several months into her employment, our Client discovered she was pregnant.
-She informed her employer and gave 30 days in advance notice of her first doctor’s visit.
+Several months into her employment, our client discovered she was pregnant.
+She informed her employer and gave 30-days advance notice of her first doctor’s visit.
 Since that time, she endured frequent inquiry and harassment for no apparent reason other then to intimidate her into not taking authorized pregnancy leave.
-The questions became so invasive into her privacy that it created a persistent and pervasive systematic atmosphere of harassment in the workplace.
+The questions became so invasive into her privacy that it created a persistent, pervasive, and severe and systematic atmosphere of harassment in the workplace.

 Eventually, she was told that purportedly due to restructuring, her position would be eliminated in 30 days.
-She then went to her previously scheduled doctor’s visit, which the employer had already approved, and was terminated upon her return (many weeks earlier than the 30 days she was already told).
+After hearing this notice, she went to her previously scheduled and approved doctor’s visit, and was promptly terminated upon her return (many weeks earlier than the 30 days she was already told).

 V. Can you recover for injuries if the person who rear ended you has no car insurance and the driver of the car you are in also has no insurance?
 Normally no. In this case, yes.